Work Related Stress

 - Employee wellbeing programmes

-What proportion of your employees are going sick because of work place stress?
+- What proportion of your employees are getting sick because of workplace stress?
 To what extent is stress impacting the return to work of employees off sick for other reasons?

 Benefits for organisations who feature mental health in their global health management efforts: